turnkey-commerce/gendal/README.md

 * Add support for supplying a file (ie, *.sql) for query generation
 * Add support for full text types (tsvector, tsquery on PostgreSQL)
 * Finish COMMENT support for PostgreSQL/MySQL and update templates accordingly.
-* Add support for JSON types (json, jsonb on PostgreSQL, json on MySQL)
+* Add support for JSON types (json on MySQL)
 * Add support for GIN index queries (PostgreSQL)

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for the full text.

 # Acknowledgements
 `gendal` is based on a fork of the [xo](https://github.com/xo/xo) repository maintained by [Kenneth Shaw](https://github.com/kenshaw).